RajuTalisetty/log-file-reader/README.md

 # LogFileReader

-This project was generated with Spring Boot [Spring Boot] (https://projects.spring.io/spring-boot/)
+This project was generated with Spring Boot [Spring Boot] (https://projects.spring.io/spring-boot/).
+This Project will reads the log file and gives the stats.
+Currently this application will reads the logfile from the location /src/main/resources/logfile.log

 ## Development server
 We can import this project in Spring tool suite or in eclipse or any IDE.